McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 At Laurel Springs, McKenzie finally felt like she belonged.
 She was inspired by the academic and athletic talents of her peers.
 Musicians.
 Dancers.
 Actors.
 And as she interacted with fellow students, “they all pushed me to grow.”

 McKenzie learned leadership and confidence through Laurel Springs’ extracurricular programs.
-She invested herself in the Creative Writing Club where she became an editor after just one year.
+She invested herself in the Creative Writing Club, where she became an editor after just one year.
 McKenzie also participated in Student Government, moving from secretary to vice president to president by her senior year.
-She also frequently participated in the writing workshop, Camp NaNoWriMo.
+She also participated in the writing workshop, Camp NaNoWriMo.

 Preparing for Life Beyond Laurel Springs